 They are replacing their 11,000 locks and 3,200 keys which could cost the taxpayer ?250,000, reports the Mirror.

 An ITN crew was reporting on the public inquiry into the racist killing of Asian inmate Zahid Mubarek.

 Feltham governor Andrew Cross said: "The establishment is going through a re-locking."

 ITN said it was "looking into the matter".

 Mark Leech, editor of the Prisons Handbook, said: "ITV News should pay the cost in Feltham if they are found to have been responsible for the security breach."

-Discussions on news and breaking news events including, BBC News, ITV News, Sky News
+Discussions on news networks: BBC News, ITV News, Channel 4 News, 5 News and Sky News

 1 post • Page 1 of 1